Russia Registers 28 Ceasefire Violations In Syria Over Past 24 Hours - Russian Military - UrduPoint

 Russia Registers 28 Ceasefire Violations In Syria Over Past 24 Hours - Russian Military

-The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 28 cases of ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 24 breaches, the Russian Defense Ministry said on Friday
+The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 28 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 22 truce breaches, the Russian Defense Ministry said on Tuesday

-MOSCOW (UrduPoint News / Sputnik - 27th September, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 28 cases of ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 24 breaches, the Russian Defense Ministry said on Friday.
+MOSCOW (UrduPoint News / Sputnik - 01st October, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 28 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 22 truce breaches, the Russian Defense Ministry said on Tuesday.

-"The Russian side of the Russian-Turkish commission reviewing issues related to violations of the ceasefire has 28 cases of firing in the [Syrian] provinces: eight in Idlib, eight in Aleppo, seven in Latakia, and five in Hama.
+"The Russian side of the Russian-Turkish commission reviewing issues related to violations of the ceasefire has registered 28 cases of firing in the [Syrian] provinces: nine in Aleppo, nine in Latakia, seven in Idlib and three in Hama.

 Russia, Turkey and Iran are the ceasefire guarantors in the conflict-affected Syria.
 Russia carries out humanitarian operations across the country on a regular basis and helps Damascus in providing safe passage for the return of Syrian refugees.